SShaDe: scalable shape deformation via local representations: DeFAUST dataset

 \section{DeFAUST dataset}

 To the best of our knowledge, no dataset exists for quantitative evaluations on deformation methods.
-For a more exhaustive validation of our method, we introduce the \textbf{De}forming \textbf{FAUST} (DeFAUST) dataset, which is built on top of the well-known FAUST dataset for shape matching~\cite{bogo:2014:faust}.
+For a more exhaustive validation of our method, we introduce the \textbf{De}forming \textbf{FAUST} (DeFAUST) dataset, which we derive from the well-known FAUST dataset for shape matching~\cite{bogo:2014:faust}.
 The FAUST dataset contains 3D scans of real humans in various poses.
 Among these shapes, 10 subjects in 10 different poses (including a rest pose for each subject) are registered to a template with about 7000 vertices, meaning that all the 100 meshes are in one-to-one correspondence and share the same connectivity.

 For each subject, we select the rest pose as the starting pose for the deformation and 4 target poses from which we extract the deformation handles.
-We also handpick some landmarks which are used for driving the handle extraction. \Cref{fig:faustarap-selection} depicts the rest pose and the 4 selected poses, as well as the landmarks that we use for the deformation.
-Starting from each landmark $\ell$ on the rest pose $\M$, we select 30 random vertices in a neighborhood of $\ell$, obtaining the set $H_\ell$ of handles that drive the deformation of the region represented by the landmark.
+We also handpick some landmarks which we use for driving the handle extraction. \Cref{fig:faustarap-selection} depicts the rest pose and the 4 selected poses, as well as the landmarks that we use for the deformation.
+Starting from each landmark $\ell$ on the rest pose $\M$, we select 30 random vertices in a neighborhood of $\ell$, obtaining the set $H_\ell$ of handles that drive the deformation of the region associated with the landmark.
 Then, by using the provided correspondence $\pi : \M \to \M'$ between $\M$ and another target pose $\M'$, we select the handles $H_\ell' = \{ \pi(v) : v \in H_\ell \}$ on $\M'$.
-We then compute the difference
+We compute the difference

 and if $\Delta_\ell$ is smaller than some threshold, we mark the positions of the handles $H_\ell$ as static.
 Otherwise, we mark them as dynamic handles, using the corresponding positions in $H_\ell'$ as their target positions.
-For the last pose on the right of \Cref{fig:faustarap-selection} we use more landmark.
-Differently from the other poses, this pose is not aligned in 3D space with the rest pose, and ARAP methods need more information to solve for a meaningful deformation.
+For the last pose on the right of \Cref{fig:faustarap-selection} we use more landmarks.
+Differently from the other poses, this pose is not aligned in 3D space with the rest pose, and more information could be needed to solve for a meaningful deformation.